 Silver ADDY Award Winner

-I was freelancing at Logan Marketing when I won this ADDY.
+I was freelancing at Logan Marketing when I won this ADDY for them.
 Part of my job was to create RFP leave-behinds for the sales team to - you guessed it - leave behind after a pitch to a potential client.
-They hired a Creative Director to come in and create the actual pitch pieces and plan (I was only a temp), but I created the "package" that would hold the entire pitch.
-It was for Tulane University so it had to be nice, right?
-Well, a graduation cap seemed kind of a "duh" but I had to create the entire thing from scratch: spray-glue fabric to a piece of cardboard, make it an actual bookcover to hold the rest of the guts using spiral coil-binding, and create a catchy splash page.
-When I handed it to the owner of the agency his face could not hide how much he liked it.
+They hired a Creative Director to come in and create the actual pitch pieces and creative plan (I was only a temp), but I created the "package" that would hold the entire pitch - the FIRST IMPRESSION.
+The entire thing was made from scratch - and I had to make several for the meeting.
+When I handed it to the owner of the agency, his face could not hide how much he liked it.
 He said something along the lines of "I feel like I just graduated."
 The Silver ADDY was also pretty affirming it was a good piece.

 — • —